WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-13-Diary-of-a-developer-fixing-their-own-lazy-mistake.markdown

 The problem with this is when `System.Text.Json.JsonSerializer.Deserialize()` tries to assign the propery type to the Value property.
 The case I hit was when `Type==ElementType.Reference`, for which the type of object for the `Value` property is supposed to be a custom class of my own, `DataSchemaReference`.
-It looks like this:
+That class looks like this:

 ```
 	public class DataSchemaReference